vishnuas22/MasterX/test_result.md

     message: "Current status: Backend FastAPI server running on port 8001, Frontend React app running on port 3000, MongoDB running.
 All dependencies installed.
 System appears operational but needs thorough testing to identify any issues or areas for improvement."
   - agent: "testing"
     message: "Completed comprehensive backend API testing.
 All core endpoints are working correctly including user management, session management, chat functionality, AR/VR settings, gesture controls, and advanced analytics.
 The AI service integration is working with proper error handling when API keys are invalid.
 All database operations are functioning correctly.
 The system is well-structured with proper error handling and response formatting.
 No critical issues found in the backend implementation."
+  - agent: "main"
+    message: "✅ UPDATED NEW GROQ API KEY: Successfully updated to new Groq API key (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) as requested.
+All backend dependencies installed, services restarted.
+Ready for comprehensive frontend testing to identify UI/UX issues, performance bottlenecks, or integration problems between frontend and backend.
+The current preview might be unavailable so will handle that properly.
+Backend is fully tested and verified working."
+  - agent: "testing"
+    message: "❌ CRITICAL FRONTEND ISSUES DETECTED: The frontend is partially working but has several critical issues: 1) The application is stuck in the onboarding flow and doesn't proceed to the main chat interface after completing the onboarding process.
+2) There are dependency issues in the frontend logs showing errors for 'framer-motion', 'lucide-react', and 'react-markdown' modules.
+3) The dark futuristic theme and premium icons are implemented correctly and visible in the onboarding flow.
+4) The responsive design is working correctly for different screen sizes.
+RECOMMENDED ACTIONS: 1) Fix the missing dependencies by installing them properly.
+2) Debug and fix the onboarding flow to ensure it completes successfully and transitions to the main chat interface."